jbkieffer/hello-world/teaching-notes/04-Review.md

 Each group will have about __ learners and one helper or instructor.
 You'll be in your group for about *15* minutes (depends on time)

-Paste instructions into the Etherpad and review out loud:
+Paste instructions into the Jamboard and review out loud:

 In your group:
 - You have two Git commands covered in the previous sections.